dellsystem/dellsystem.github.io/tech.md

 * Richard Barbrook and Andy Cameron: [The Californian Ideology](http://www.metamute.org/editorial/articles/californian-ideology).
 A analysis of the techno-libertarian ideology of the valley (as promulgated by publications like WIRED) from a media studies perspective.
 * Gideon Lewis-Kraus for Wired: [One Startup's Struggle to Survive Silicon Valley's Gold Rush](https://www.wired.com/2014/04/no-exit/).
 An insightful look into startup culture (from 2014).
 * Erin Griffith for Wired: [Silicon Valley Techies Still Think They're The Good Guys.
 They're Not.](https://www.wired.com/story/the-other-tech-bubble/).
 The title says it all.
-* John Harris for the Guardian https://www.theguardian.com/commentisfree/2017/nov/20/future-digital-children-analogue-betraying-generation-michael-gove?CMP=share_btn_tw
+* John Harris for the Guardian: [Don’t just teach kids to code – teach them to question Facebook and Google](https://www.theguardian.com/commentisfree/2017/nov/20/future-digital-children-analogue-betraying-generation-michael-gove)
 * W. Patrick McCray for Los Angeles Review of Books: [Silicon Valley’s Bonfire of the Vainglorious](https://lareviewofbooks.org/article/silicon-valleys-bonfire-of-the-vainglorious/), a review of one book about Silicon Valley's obsession with transhumanism & "curing death", and one book about various characters in Silicon Valley (including Thiel fellows)
 * Evan Osnos for The New Yorker: [Doomsday Prep for the Super-Rich](https://www.newyorker.com/magazine/2017/01/30/doomsday-prep-for-the-super-rich?currentPage=all)
 * Fred Turner, in an interview for Logic Magazine: [Don't Be Evil](https://logicmag.io/03-dont-be-evil/)